pulumi/docs/pulumi-hugo/themes/default/archetypes/templates/template/index.md

 # The content below is meant help you get started and to serve as a guide to work by.
 Feel free to adjust it needed for your template.
 ---

-The $CLOUD $ARCHITECTURE template deploys a $THING on $CLOUD with Pulumi.
+The $CLOUD $ARCHITECTURE template creates an infrastructure as code project that deploys a $THING to $CLOUD with Pulumi.
 It uses this resource, this other resource, and probably some other awesome resource to accomplish some particular desirable outcome.
 The template generates a complete Pulumi program, including $INCLUDED_STUFF, to give you a working project out of the box that you can customize easily and extend to suit your needs.

 ![An architecture diagram of the Pulumi $CLOUD $ARCHITECTURE template](./architecture.png)